rubynortheast/dibirails/README.md

 ```

-this now gives us full CRUD interface although it is looking a little shoddy,
+This now gives us full CRUD interface although it is looking a little shoddy,

 Its not going to win any style awards but you can add in the pre-made css, go to `app/assets/stylesheets/application.css` and copy in the following;